Skip to main content

 formal auth whoami

-When you run formal connect for a , the Desktop App injects Formal credentials for you.
+When you run formal connect for a , the Formal Endpoint injects Formal credentials for you.
 You do not pass Formal usernames or passwords to the client.

 • SSH and Kubernetes: Your ~/.ssh/config and ~/.kube/config are updated so tools use the right paths and identity.